laurentaubin/GLO-3112---OnlyTanks/README.md

 ```

 Additionally, you can do both at the same time with `docker-compose -f docker-compose.dev.yaml up --build -d `.

+For the production docker, only building and running `docker-compose.yml` is necessary.

 ### 🌐 Access the app